tyler-morales/spotify-player/REBOOT_FEATURE.md

 The CYCLE button hold reboot feature provides a robust, user-friendly recovery mechanism that enhances the reliability and maintainability of the Spotify LCD Player.
 It follows established patterns for embedded systems while maintaining the simplicity and elegance of the existing codebase.

 **Key Value**: Enables users to recover from software issues without technical intervention, making the system more robust and user-friendly in production environments.

+## Recommendations
+- **Development**: process
+- **Production under systemd**: service (ensures logs, restarts, and watchdogs work properly)
+- **Hardware/OS fault recovery**: reboot